renewables-ninja/ninja_automator/README.md

 ## Ninja Automator R

-This provides a set of functions and worked examples that contact the renewables.ninja API, perform your simulation and return the results as a dataframe.
-Multiple simulations can be performed, by either supplying vectors of input paramets (e.g. multiple latitutde and longitude coordinates), or by reading in a CSV file of input parameters.
+This provides a set of worked examples that contact the renewables.ninja API, perform your simulation and return the results as a data.frame.
+Multiple simulations can be performed by either supplying vectors of input parameters or by reading them in from a CSV file.

 ### REQUIREMENTS & SETUP